StarTram: Gen-2

 Gen-2 introduces particular extra challenge with its elevated launch tube, levitating both the vehicle and part of the tube (unlike Gen-1 and Gen-1.5 which only levitate the vehicle).
 As of 2010 operating maglev systems levitate the train by approximately 15 mm.
 For the Gen-2 version of the StarTram, it is necessary to levitate the track over up to 22 km, a distance greater by a factor of 1.5 million.

 The force between two conducting lines is given by $F=(\mu I_1 I_2 l)/(2\pi r)$, (Ampère's force law).
 Here F is the force, $\mu = \mu_0 \mu_r$ the permeability, $I_1, I_2$ the electric currents, $l$ the length of the lines and $r$ their distance.
-To exert 4000 kg/m over a distance of 20 km in air ($\mu_r$ ≈ 1) ground $I_1$ ≈ 280 x 10^{6}A is needed if levitated $I_2$ ≈ 14 x 10^{6}A. For comparison, in lightning the maximal current is about 10^{5}A, cf. properties of lightning, though resistive power dissipation involved in a current flowing through a conductor is proportional to the voltage drop, high for a lightning discharge of millions of volts in air but ideally zero for a zero-resistance superconductor.
+To exert 4000 kg/m over a distance of 20 km in air ($\mu_r$ ≈ 1) ground $I_1$ ≈ 280 × 10^{6}A is needed if levitated $I_2$ ≈ 14 × 10^{6}A. For comparison, in lightning the maximal current is about 10^{5}A, cf. properties of lightning, though resistive power dissipation involved in a current flowing through a conductor is proportional to the voltage drop, high for a lightning discharge of millions of volts in air but ideally zero for a zero-resistance superconductor.

-While the performance of niobium-titanium superconductor is technically sufficient (a critical current density of 5 x 10^{5} A/cm^{2} under the relevant magnetic field conditions for the levitated platform, 40% of that in practice after a safety factor), uncertainties on economics include a far more optimistic assumption for Gen-2 of $0.2 per kA-meter of superconductor compared to the $2 per kA-meter assumed for Gen-1 (where Gen-1 doesn't have any of its launch tube levitated but uses superconducting cable for a large SMES and within the maglev craft launched).
+While the performance of niobium-titanium superconductor is technically sufficient (a critical current density of 5 × 10^{5} A/cm^{2} under the relevant magnetic field conditions for the levitated platform, 40% of that in practice after a safety factor), uncertainties on economics include a far more optimistic assumption for Gen-2 of $0.2 per kA-meter of superconductor compared to the $2 per kA-meter assumed for Gen-1 (where Gen-1 doesn't have any of its launch tube levitated but uses superconducting cable for a large SMES and within the maglev craft launched).
 NbTi was the design choice under the available economies of scale for cooling, since it presently costs $1 per kA-meter, while high temperature superconductors so far still cost much more for the conductor itself per kA-meter.